Value of Phi Tau Sigma Membership

 For more information regarding Phi Tau Sigma and membership nominations, please visit our website at: www.phitausigma.org, and contact Executive Director, Kathryn L. Kotula, Ph.D. at email@example.com.
 (Please write “Phi Tau Sigma” in the subject line.)

 Are you ready to join?
-Please visit the link to know more about the detailed membership criteria and the membership form.
+Please see the membership form below to know more about the detailed membership criteria.
 Your membership form must be submitted by two active Phi Tau Sigma members.

 Please read prior to submitting a nomination for membership

 - This is a nomination process and not an application.
 The ΦTΣ Honor Society Nomination for Membership form should be reviewed by the nominators prior to submission.

 - The nominators (signatories) must be members in good standing (have paid their dues) in Phi Tau Sigma.
 At least one of the nominators must be a Professional Member.

 - Do not send attachments, they will be deleted.

 - All nominations from a single institution should be submitted as individual documents (pdf or Word format), not as a single packet.
 Email the nomination documents to the Executive Director.
 All nominators must be on the submission email, whether as the sender or copied on the email.